 If you still have problems with your webcam after the above steps, try the following:

-Install all available Windows 10 updates (Start -> Settings -> Update & Security and click Check for updates).
+1. Install all available Windows 10/11 updates, by navigating to Start -> Settings -> Update & Security > Check for updates.

-Update Windows 10 to latest version by using the Update Assistant.
-(To do that navigate to this link and click the Update Now button).
+2. Proceed to update Windows 10/11 to latest version by using the Update Assistant.
+(To do that navigate to this Microsoft Download Site, select your Windows version and then click the Update Now button).